ShefBots/piwarsimulator/README.md

 # piwarsimulator
 Robot simulator to work on PiWars logic.
 This is a work in progress, revivified for 2024.
 The software for most of the challenges is complete, with Eco-Disaster being the most incomplete.
 Manual robot control can be engaged by pressing spacebar and then driving with WASD/arrow for strafe and QE for rotate.
+Manual control on real hardware may be engaged using `--radio true` and then flicking the enable channel switch.

 ```
 $ ./piwarsimulator.py -h